abdulfatir/abdulfatir.github.io/_pages/poems.md

 nav_order: 4
 ---

-Some peoms that I have written in the past.
+Some poems that I have written in the past.

 ### of longing and belonging
 <h6 style="color:#828282">Jul 2022</h6>